 Want to make sure your content makes it to the top?
 Follow the steps below:

-- Before you post any content, you first have to find a community that’ll dig it.
+Before you post any content, you first have to find a subreddit that’ll dig it.
 Look at what’s being shared there.
 Does it look like your content?
 Does it feel like your content?
 If so, you’ve find fertile ground.

 We can't emphasize enough how important it is to play by the rules — a key to successful Reddit marketing is to avoid trying to steal honey from the hive.
 It might work once or twice, but eventually you’ll end up like The Atlantic.
 You don’t want your PR on Reddit to be generated by a story about how your company got its hand caught in the cookie jar.